 When attending addiction treatment, it’s important to make connections with addiction treatment professionals, therapists, and fellow patients.
-This is because individuals overcoming addiction need a support group if they plan on maintaining sobriety.
+This is because individuals overcoming addiction need to learn how to start a support group if they plan on maintaining sobriety.

 It’s often easier to build a support group during addiction treatment.
 This is because while in rehab, people are surrounded by addiction treatment specialists, therapists, and other people that are recovering from addiction.
 Unfortunately, though, addiction is a lifelong illness that people need to proactively battle even after rehab is over.
-Therefore, it’s important to learn ways to build your support network after addiction treatment is over.
+Hence why it’s important to learn how to start a support gorup after addiction treatment is over.

 A person’s support group is a group of people that individuals in addiction treatment and recovery can lean on whenever they need extra help.
 Support groups can assist individuals struggling with addiction by helping them manage addiction triggers.
 Support groups for individuals in addiction treatment and recovery may even intervene and convince the people that they’re supporting to go to rehab if they relapse.

-It’s best for the people in a support group to be people that the person in recovery trusts and can be his or her complete self around.
-It’s also best if the people in an addiction recovery support group have a good understanding of what addiction is.
+It’s best for the people within a support network to be people that the person in recovery trusts and can be his or her complete self around.
+It’s also best if the people in an addiction recovery support network have a good understanding of what addiction is.
 Addiction support group members should also understand the struggles that the person that they are supporting went through as it pertains to addiction.
 That way, they can provide accurate advice and assistance.

 The purpose of having a support group during addiction treatment and recovery is to assist individuals with addiction so they don’t relapse.
 No one achieves success in life alone, whether that be professional success or personal success.